 A Supererogatory Side,

-or else a Pasta Garlicy, a Risotto, or even a Frittata
+or else a Pasta Garlicy or Risotto,

 To this day, I go to the supermarket, not with a shopping list, but with a budget, even if not as constricted as in yesteryear.
 I look for what looks good and is at a good price, which usually means what’s in season and hence in abundance, if not locally, then somewhere on the globe.
 I shop global, not local, because that’s what I can afford.
 My senses are the final arbiter: what looks good, what smells good, what feels good—of what’s on sale—that’s what I buy, whatever its provenance, and I figure out what to do with it when I get it home.